hack3rs.ca network-security

 1. Start With Fundamentals Before Specializing

-That foundation translates into every later path, whether you move into SOC analysis, cloud security, incident response, network engineering, DFIR, or detection engineering.
-It also makes certifications and school coursework easier because you can connect theory to real behavior.
+Canadian beginners should start with TCP/IP, DNS, HTTP/HTTPS, TLS, routing, switching, subnetting, NAT, and firewall logic.
+That foundation carries through every later path — SOC analysis, cloud security, incident response, network engineering, or DFIR.
+It also makes certifications easier because you can connect theory to real behavior instead of memorizing definitions.

 2. A Practical Learning Order for Canadian Students